braverbe/Rexto_to_ASF/README.md

 Drop all of repository files inside repl that you created, make sure that main file look's like this one.
 ![img.png](img.png)
+Don't forget to drop your files inside accs.txt
 If you want to switch name of new accounts or started number than change 4 or 5 string.

 # IMPORTANT!!!